cgrates/cgrates/docs/tutorial.rst

 Tutorial
 ========
-The general usage of the CGRates involves creating a CallDescriptor structure sending it to the balancer via JSON RPC and getting a response from the balancer inf form of a CallCost structure or a numeric value for requested information.
+The general usage of the CGRateS involves creating a CallDescriptor structure sending it to the balancer via JSON RPC and getting a response from the balancer inf form of a CallCost structure or a numeric value for requested information.

-The general steps to get up and running with CGRates are:
+The general steps to get up and running with CGRateS are:

 #.
 Create JSON files containing rates, budgets, tariff plans and destinations, see :ref:`data-importing`.
 #.
 Load the data in the databases using the loader tool.